 Work with an Awesome Real Estate Agent

 To ease your stress in buying your home, work with a reliable and highly rated real estate agent.
 You many need to pay them a little, but they are worth the investment because of the amount of time and effort they save you by working hard to secure you listings and showing you only the properties that fit your requirements.
 Having an agent will also help you filter those annoying phone calls between sellers, builders, and whatnot.
-On top of that, they have the experience and power to negotiate to cut you an awesome deal.
+On top of that, they have the experience and power and tools such as Airlist to negotiate to cut you an awesome deal.

 Be Flexible with your Time Frame